vinit-churi/library_management_system-frontend/README.md

 ## Submission

-To view the code and explore the features, please visit the [GitHub repository](<Your Repository URL>).
+To view the backend code and explore the features, please visit the backend repo link mentioned above.
 Feel free to provide feedback and suggestions.

 Thank you for considering my submission!